-Leveraging the Rise-x DIANA ecosystem technology the BioPass project aims to address industry concerns over marine biosecurity – specifically marine growth on the hull of ships otherwise known as biofouling.
+Leveraging the Rise-X ecosystem orchestration technology the BioPass project aims to address industry concerns over marine biosecurity – specifically marine growth on the hull of ships otherwise known as biofouling.

 To address this global issue. the international maritime organisation (IMO) have developed global guidelines for the control and management of ships’ biofouling.
 The Guidelines (resolution MEPC.207(62)) are intended to provide a globally consistent approach to the management of biofouling.